KaiKohlsdorf/Pig-Latin/README.md

 Code: pigLatin("code");
 Expected Output: "odecay"

-Test: "If the consonant equals q, it will move the second letter to the end with it and add 'ay'."
+Test: "If the last consonant to be taken from the front of the word equals q, it will move the following letter to the end with it and add 'ay'."
 Code: pigLatin("quick");
 Expected Output: "ickquay"